-The Corporation's 2025 preliminary budget includes expenditures of approximately \$4.0 million per month.
+The Corporation's 2025 preliminary budget includes average expenditures of approximately \$4.0 million per month.
 The Corporation retains significant discretion over these cash outflows and will manage them based on available funds.
 The Corporation remains fully financed until the FID of the Project and is considering cash management options for the excess cash on hand.

-2025 preliminary budget will include expenditures of approximately \$3.3 million per month on the Gaspé Copper Project (including \$3.0 million per month on drilling and \$300,000 per month on other exploration activities including de-watering of the pit, camp and geology).
+2025 preliminary budget will includes average expenditures of approximately \$3.3 million per month on the Gaspé Copper Project (including an average of \$3.0 million per month on drilling and \$300,000 per month on other exploration activities including de-watering of the pit, camp and geology).

 A minimum 110,000 metre drill program is planned for 2025 for the Gaspé Copper Project, with the objective of converting the bulk of the current Inferred Mineral Resource to the Indicated category.
-There is also excellent potential for converting currently categorized in-pit waste rock to mineralized material, which would further grow the in-pit resource while reducing the strip ratio.
 The Updated MRE represents a much larger resource than was estimated previously, presenting the potential for a bulk tonnage mining operation with significantly higher throughput.
 Given this new resource milestone, management has elected to defer the Preliminary Economic Assessment ("PEA"), originally slated for release in Q1-2025, until additional new drilling is completed.
 Ongoing studies will focus on a larger-scale mine plan and relocation of the mill complex away from the current site.

-Building upon the information released in the Updated MRE, the drill program has commenced in February 2025 that will aim to 1) convert Inferred Mineral Resources to Indicated category by reducing drill spacing to 100 metres or less within the pit volume, 2) better define highergrade (0.5 to 1.5% % Cu) mineralization within pit boundaries in the B-Zone and C-Zone skarn horizons, 3) extend up-dip, shallower B-Zone and C-Zone skarn mineralization (near Needle Mountain) beyond current pit boundaries and 4) test shallower (above 600 m depth) portions of the high grade (2%-3% Cu) E-Zone skarn for inclusion into the pit volume.
+Building upon the information released in the Updated MRE, the drill program has commenced in February 2025 that will aim to 1) convert Inferred Mineral Resources to Indicated category by reducing drill spacing to 100 metres or less within the pit volume, 2) better define higher-grade (0.5 to 1.5% % Cu) mineralization within pit boundaries in the B-Zone and C-Zone skarn horizons, 3) extend up-dip, shallower B-Zone and C-Zone skarn mineralization (near Needle Mountain) beyond current pit boundaries and 4) test shallower (above 600 m depth) portions of the high grade (2%-3% Cu) E-Zone skarn for inclusion into the pit volume.

 The current modelled Whittle pit shell extends from the current flooded Copper Mountain pit towards the base of Needle Mountain to the south.
 Further drilling, geological modelling and pit optimization will be required to refine pit boundaries.
-The Company will evaluate future pit limits and the possibility of reconfiguring the current layout of the site to minimize disturbance and ensure the protection and safety of the residents of Murdochville and the surrounding environment.
+The Corporation will evaluate future pit limits and the possibility of reconfiguring the current layout of the site to minimize disturbance and ensure the protection and safety of the residents of Murdochville and the surrounding environment.